rcl9/Exidy-Sorcerer-New-Power-Supply/ReadMe.md

 <img src="/Images/img4.jpg" alt="" style="width:75%; height:auto;">

-After the fact I'll also mention that the 6 pin power connector and its black plastic mount needs to be completely removed from the motherboard in order to provide the necesssary tolerance clearances for the PSU.
+After the fact I'll also mention that the 6 pin power connector and its black plastic mount needs to be completely removed from the motherboard in order to provide the necessary tolerance clearances for the PSU.
 It was a real pain to remove the black mounted portion.

 <img src="/Images/img5.jpg" alt="" style="width:75%; height:auto;">